 “Order!”
 Simler called.
 “This court is in session!”

-"Miro Dax," the security officer said, "I’m sure everyone in this room is well aware of your reputation.
+The prosecution stood and approached the stand.
+“Miro Dax, I’m sure everyone in this room is well aware of your reputation.
 You’ve been all over the galaxy, making friends and enemies alike.
 Could you clarify for the jury why that is?”

 “And that’s the only reason?”